revectores/notes/engineering_science/computer_science/computer_network/data_link_layer/data_link_layer_intro/data_link_layer_intro.md

 ##### # Transfer Error and Checking Mechanism

-The error-checking mechanism used in PPP is usually [CRC](), notice that CRC can only handle the bit-error, hence PPP does not provide the reliable transport. **High-level data link control(HDLC)** is chosen in the decade when errors occur in physical channel frequently.
+The error-checking mechanism used in PPP is usually [Cyclic Redundancy Check](/Users/rex/Library/Mobile Documents/com~apple~CloudDocs/skill/notes/engineering_science/computer_science/computer_network/error_detection/cyclic_redundancy_check/cyclic_redundancy_check.md), notice that CRC can only handle the bit-error, hence PPP does not provide the reliable transport. **High-level data link control(HDLC)** is chosen in the decade when errors occur in physical channel frequently.